https://draft.blogger.com/blog/post/edit/3265998875528797637/1997088580649478585

 By the forenoon.

-Wal layili iza saja (2).
+Wa-laiyli iza saja (2).

 And by the night when it becomes darkness.

-Ma wada'aka Rabbuka wa ma qala (3).
+Ma wadda-aka Rabbuka wa ma qala (3).

-Wa la alakheratuo khairun laka mena aluola (4).
+Wa lal-akheratuo khaiyrun laka mena aluola (4).

-Wa la sawfa you'teeka Rabbuka fatarda (5).
+Wa la-sawfa you'teeka Rabbuka fa-tarda (5).

-Alam yajidka yateeman fa-awa (6).
+A-lam yajidka yateeman fa-awa (6).

 Wa wajadaka dallan fa-hada (7).

-Wa wajadaka a'ellan fa-aghna (8).
+Wa wajadaka a-ellan fa-aghna (8).

 And He found You in need, then He made You need-free.

-Fa amma alyateema fala taq-har (9).
+Fa amma alyateema fa-la taq-har (9).

-As for the orphan, do not oppress him.
+As for the orphan, Do not oppress him.

-Wa amma as-saela fala tan-har (10).
+Wa amma alsaela fa-la tan-har (10).

-And as for the beggar, do not repel him.
+And as for the beggar, Do not repel him.

 Wa amma bene'mati Rabbika fa-haddeth (11).

-And as for the favor of Your Lord, report it.
+And as for the favor of Your Lord, Report it.

 Simplified interpretation:

-These three commands were not only for Our Prophet (PBUH), but also for all Muslims, So He, in turn, commanded us to do so, and said about the orphan in narration of Sahl Bin Said: ''The guardian of the orphan and I will be like these two in paradise, and He put His two fingers together (the middle and the index fingers)".
-And whenever a beggar came to Him or when He was asked for some thing, He used to say to His companions in narration of Abu Musa: "Help and recommend him and will receive the reward for it, and Allah will bring about what He wills through His Prophet's tongue".
+These three commands were not only for the Prophet (PBUH), but also for all Muslims, So He (PBUH), in turn, commanded the believers to do so, and said about the orphan in narration of Sahl: "I and the one who looks after an orphan will be like this in Paradise, showing His middle and index finger and separating them" (Sahih Albukhari 5304).
+And whenever a beggar came to Him or when He was asked for something, He used to urge His companions to help him, and Allah brings what He wills through the Prophet's tongue as shown above.

 No one Knows its interpretation except Allah